152334H/152334H.github.io/content/posts/dn-1/index.md

 ---

 To train an AI Text-To-Speech (TTS) model, we'll need to obtain a Labelled Dataset with two things:
-1. Clean audio files (`.wav`s), containing only the voice we're cloning
+1. Clean audio files, containing only the voice we're cloning
 2. The dialogue transcript (text) for each audio file

 <!--more-->